wodo/django-ct/docs/index.rst

   SELECT ancestor
   FROM ct
-  WHERE descendant = st AND length <> 0
+  WHERE descendant = st AND ancestor <> descendant

 To retrieve the descendants of a node "st", we have to match rows in "ct" where the ancestor is "st".
-The same tale as before: the node "st" is still part of the result if we not use the "length" attribute for filtering out the self referencing row of the node "st"
+The same tale as before: the node "st" is still part of the result if we not filtering out the self referencing row of the node "st"

 .. code-block:: sql